 PhD Psychological Science (Non-Clinical) Program.
 Students in the PhD Psychological Science (Non-Clinical) program are not required to complete a seminary degree.
 Students are encouraged to complete a degree in theology or intercultural studies if this is consistent with their personal and professional goals.
-Students are required to take HT501: The Church's Understanding of God and Christ in its Theological Reflection, and students must take 12 units from the following set of courses:
+Students are required to take HT501: The Church's Understanding of God and Christ in its Theological Reflection, as well as 12 units from the following set of courses: